Harris-giki/Semester_1_GIKI/README.md

 # Semester One Notes and Resources:

 Welcome to the Semester One Notes repository!
-This repository is dedicated to providing comprehensive notes and resources for students embarking on their first semester.
+This repository is dedicated to providing comprehensive notes and resources for students embarking on their first semester in Ghulam Ishaq Khan Institute, Topi, Swabi-KPK Pakistan.
 These materials aim to help juniors navigate their academic journey with ease and confidence.

 Note: This repository tends to address only the courses/subjects that have a higher difficulty level.